One Night in Vegas

-The film has played at the United Nations in New York City, The Library of Congress in Washington DC, The Pan African Film Festival, Dublin Ireland, Haiti, Nigeria on July 18, 2014, Maryland, Virginia, California, The United Kingdom, South Africa, and Sierra Leone.
+The film has been screened at the United Nations in New York City, the Library of Congress in Washington D.C., the Pan African Film Festival, Dublin Ireland, Haiti, Nigeria (on July 18, 2014), Maryland, Virginia, California, the United Kingdom, South Africa, and Sierra Leone.

-This film was written by Hollywood screenwriter/actor and Atlanta, GA native B.J.
-Winfrey, who, besides starring on "Army Wives", "Sabotage" with Arnold Schwarzenegger, and Tyler Perry's "The Haves and the Have Nots", also gained notoriety in 2014 for being the first American to win the Nigerian and African Film Critics Award (NAFCA) for the short film "Five".
+This film was written by Hollywood screenwriter and actor B.J.
+Winfrey, an Atlanta, Georgia native, whose credits include Army Wives, Sabotage (with Arnold Schwarzenegger), and Tyler Perry's The Haves and the Have Nots, and who in 2014 became the first American to win the Nigerian and African Film Critics Award (NAFCA) for the short film Five.

 Plot

-James Foster, a man at a crossroads with himself and his marriage.
-Coming out on top after a high-profile case with a band of thugs; James has been sober for 18 months.
-He decides a trip to Vegas with his wife Genie would be a good way to rekindle their relationship as well as an opportunity to employ his bodyguard friend, Nick, a few more days as a holiday "thank you" for their security in the case.
+James Foster is a man at a crossroads with himself and his marriage.
+Coming out on top after a high-profile case with a band of thugs, James has been sober for 18 months.
+He decides that to take a trip to Vegas with his wife Genie would be a good way to rekindle their relationship as well as an opportunity to employ his bodyguard friend, Nick, a few more days as a holiday "thank you" for their security in the case.

 Genie's mom, Barbara, is skeptical whether or not the trip will help Genie strengthen her relationship with James or resolve the intimate issues between them.
 Sometimes weakness is the opposite of strength, but sometimes weakness can be the pathway to strength.
 Sometimes addiction is the opposite of sobriety, but sometimes addiction can be the pathway to sobriety.
 Sometimes what happens in Vegas stays in Vegas, but sometimes it doesn't.